People

 Former group members

-Anna M Andersson, postdoc, 2019 starting as a data scientist at Equiniti
+Anna M Andersson, 2019 starting as a data scientist at Equiniti

-Vicent Botella-Soler, postdoc, 2016 starting as freelance data analysis consultant, now at ForwardKeys
+Vicent Botella-Soler, 2016 starting as freelance data analysis consultant, now at ForwardKeys

 Remy Chait, IST Fellow, cosupervised with Calin Guet, 2019 starting as Lecturer in the biosciences department, University of Exeter

-Matthew Chalk, postdoc, 2018 starting as INSERM Researcher at Institute of Vision, Paris
+Matthew Chalk, 2018 starting as INSERM Researcher at Institute of Vision, Paris

 Tamar Friedlander, IST Fellow, 2017 starting as Assistant Professor at Hebrew University of Jerusalem